NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 31 March 2022 | CDISC Open Source Alliance (COSA) Spotlight 15-19 November 2021 | PHUSE EU Connect

+## Community Meeting (virtual)

+(18 March 2024, virtual event)

+We discussed various aspects of the OpenStudyBuilder, about utilization and plans and showing a demonstration.

 ## OSB as MDR Collaboration (virtual)

 (13 March 2024, virtual event)